conorlolynch/Cold_Waters-Contact-Classifier/README.md

 # Cold_Waters-Contact-Classifier
-Program which classifies submerged contacts by their class of submarine using the broadband displayin the submarine simulator game Cold Waters.
+Program which classifies submerged contacts by their class of submarine using the broadband display in the submarine simulator game Cold Waters using the opencv-python module.

 ## Getting Started